 The differential diagnosis for Morton's Neuroma includes;

 Diagnostic testing to evaluate Morton's neuroma includes plain x-rays, diagnostic ultrasound or MRI.
-Plain x-rays are not actually used to visualize the nerve, but are use rather to screen for bone and joint pathology adjacent to the nerve.
+Plain x-rays are not actually used to visualize the nerve, but are use rather to screen for bone and joint pathology adjacent to the neuroma.
 Metatarsal fractures, Freiberg's infraction and osteoarthritis are common conditions that can influence the behavior of Morton's neuroma and need to be evaluated with x-ray.

 Several authors have suggested that the efficacy of MRI and ultrasound as diagnostic tools are comparable when evaluating patients for Morton's neuroma.
 Diagnostic ultrasound is significantly less expensive and much more readily available compared to MRI.
 Kankanala et. al described a 91.48% pre-op predictive value for diagnostic ultrasound when screening for Morton's neuroma.